ranger6/ca/tools/README.md

 The script has a default subject string.
 It may not be appropriate for your uses.
 Since the subject string is complicated, it is likely best to define a new default in another version of the script rather than rely on users getting it right.

-While the common-name can be anything (that can be used as a file name .. no slashes!), it really is best if the naming convention for DNS names be used.
+While the common-name can be anything (that can be used as a file name .. no slashes!), it really is best if the naming convention for DNS names or email/ssh addresses be used.

+If no key is provided, a new unencrypted key is generated.

 ## mkcert -- generate a signed certificate from a CSR